ycpNotFound/GeoGen/README.md

 - GeoGen is inspired by [AlphaGeometry](https://github.com/google-deepmind/alphageometry), and leverages [FormalGeo](https://github.com/FormalGeo/FormalGeo) as the underlying symbolic system.

 ![Framework of our GeoGen pipeline.](GeoGen.jpg)

+> As the symbolic system relies on manually defined theorem rules, and symbolic annotations may be missing in the dataset, some types of geometry problems may remain unsolvable.
+We welcome issues and feedback to help us identify and address such limitations.

 ## Getting Started